multiversx/mx-docs/docs/sdk-and-tools/troubleshooting/multiplatform.md

 ## MacOS

 All tools are expected to work on MacOS.
-Though, even if the tests within the continous integration flows cover MacOS, some inconveniences might still occur.
+Though, even if the tests within the continuous integration flows cover MacOS, some inconveniences might still occur.

 ### Apple Silicon (M1, M2)